RamXX/FridayMusic/README.md

 ## Configuration
 You can configure your preferences primarily in two different files, `config.ini` and `config.py`.
 Eventually, I'd like to consolidate everything on a single file, but this is the current state.

+After the installation, create a `.env` file in the main folder and ensure you have `OPENAI_API_KEY=xxxxxx` with your API key.

 ## Roon Integration
 The program is integrated with [Roon](https://roon.app/en/) for music playback.